 Premiums paid by an employee for participation in the health, dental and vision benefit plans are automatically deducted before taxes.

-This is an optional plan offered to eligible employees via payoll deduction.
-This plan offers coverage for up to 60% income replacement in the event of long term disability that is certified by a physician.
+This is an optional plan offered to employees via payroll deduction.
+Met Life is the provider of this plan.
+This plan offers coverage for 60% of income replacement in the event of long term disability that is certified by a physician.
 A summary of the plan is available from Human Resources.
-The rates and elimination periods (waiting periods) are as follows:
+The premiums are calculated based on age and salary.

 The University of West Georgia offers an Employee Assistance program through Tanner EAP for UWG benefits-eligible employees and their dependents.
 The Employee Assistance Program is a service that provides short-term confidential counseling and assistance associated with resolving life problems such as family issues, job stress, substance abuse issues, traumatic events, and other personal concerns.
 For more information, contact the Human Resources Office at 678-839-6403, or Tanner EAP at 770-834-8327.